Kilkenny GAA: Camogie

 Under Camogie's National Development Plan 2010–2015, "Our Game, Our Passion," five new camogie clubs were to have been established in the county by 2015.
 Five Kilkenny clubs have won the All-Ireland Senior Club Championship, St Paul's (8), St Lachtain's (3), and Lisdowney (1994).
 There is one Kilkenny club to so far have won the All-Ireland Intermediate Club Championship, and that is Piltown, and this happened in 2015.

 Kilkenny's camogie breakthrough came with the county's first Leinster SCC title in 1972, and, then, the All-Ireland SCC title in 1974.
-Kilkenny has exeperienced two different periods of ascendancy in the All-Ireland SCC, winning 13 titles in all, three titles in four years between 1974 and 1977, another title in 1981, seven consecutive titles between 1984 and 1991, and then the title of 1994, and the latest victory coming in 2016.
-Kilkenny has won a National Camogie League four-in-a-row between 1987 and 1990, and had won a total of nine titles by 1993, adding five more titles in 2008, 2014, 2016, 2017 and 2018.
+Kilkenny has experienced two different periods of ascendancy in the All-Ireland SCC, winning 15 titles in all, three titles in four years between 1974 and 1977, another title in 1981, seven consecutive titles between 1984 and 1991, and then the title of 1994.
+There was a gap until 2016 with 2 more titles in 2020 and 2022.
+Kilkenny has won a National Camogie League four-in-a-row between 1987 and 1990, and had won a total of nine titles by 1993, adding six more titles in 2008, 2014, 2016, 2017, 2018 and 2021.
 Kilkenny dominated the under-18 minor grade in the four years immediately after it was introduced, winning each one of the championships held between 2006 and 2009.

 As of 2025, Kilkenny were threatened with relegation.
 Peter "Chap" Cleere was the manager, but he resigned after one year with Tommy Shefflin put in his place.

 Among the All-Ireland SCC winning captains for Kilkenny were Ann Downey (1989 All-Ireland SCC-winning captain), Ann Downey (1994 All-Ireland SCC-winning captain), Angela Downey (1978 All-Ireland SCC-winning captain), Angela Downey (1988 All-Ireland SCC-winning captain), Angela Downey (1991 All-Ireland SCC-winning captain), Mary Fennelly (1976 All-Ireland SCC-winning captain), Bridie Martin (1985 All-Ireland SCC-winning captain), Bridie Martin (1987 All-Ireland SCC-winning captain), Liz Neary (1981 All-Ireland SCC-winning captain), Liz Neary (1986 All-Ireland SCC-winning captain) and Teresa O'Neill (1974 All-Ireland SCC-winning captain).

 Several Kilkenny players, such as Neary Martin and one of the Downeys, were included on the team of the century.
 Other notable players include Catriona Carey, who is the sister of hurler D. J. Carey, the two Fennellys, Keva, who is the daughter of hurler Ger Fennelly, and Leanne, who is the daughter of hurler Liam Fennelly, Karen Duggan, Ann Dalton, and Ann Carroll, whose father Bill donated the Bill Carroll Cup for various camogie clubs to compete to win.

 Mary Fennelly also served as president of the Camogie Association.

 Kilkenny has the following achievements in camogie.